poseidon-framework/poseidon-schema/README.md

 The `POSEIDON.yml` file defines Poseidon packages by listing metainformation and relative paths in a standardised, machine-readable format.

 - It MUST be a valid [YAML file](https://yaml.org).
-- Its mandatory and optional fields are documented in the [POSEIDON_yml_fields.tsv file](https://github.com/poseidon-framework/poseidon-schema/blob/master/POSEIDON_yml_fields.tsv) in this repository.
+- Its mandatory and optional fields are documented in the [POSEIDON_yml_fields.tsv file](https://github.com/poseidon-framework/poseidon-schema/blob/master/POSEIDON_yml_fields.tsv).

 Here is an example for a `POSEIDON.yml` file: